Start9Labs/documentation/site/source/support/faq/faq-services.rst

 4. Does it ship with it's own web interface?
 Or is there a Tor-enabled client app?
 5. Is there someone willing to put in the time to package it up?

-If all answers are yes, then it can run on EmbassyOS.
+If all answers are yes, then it can run on embassyOS.

 Packing up a service for the Embassy does not require extensive development skills.
 If you are interested in doing do, please see our :ref:`Developer Docs <developer-docs>`.